-Many times, when it comes time to perform an annual maintenance service on your HVAC system, components that are out of sight inside the system cabinet or air handler enclosure are often forgotten or overlooked.
+Many times, when it comes time to perform an annual maintenance service on your HVAC system, components that are out of sight inside the system cabinet or air handler enclosure are often forgotten about or overlooked.
 One of these important components are your AC unit’s evaporator coils.
 When the AC coils get dirty, the system loses efficiency and performance and can also result in a breakdown or damage to the system itself.
 According to energy.gov, having clean air conditioning coils is an essential part of maintaining your air conditioner.
 Before tackling the cleaning of your AC coils, it’s important to have some basic knowledge on how your air conditioner functions, plus the importance of the evaporator coils.

 Why Evaporator Coils are Important